ETEC and Shigella vaccine development

 Live attenuated vaccines made from weakened bacteria have shown promise with ETEC and Shigella, as they can more closely mimic natural infection and may induce more protective immune responses.
 However, some vaccines of this type have shown unacceptable levels of reactogenicity in clinical trials or reduced immunogenicity in low-resource countries, particularly in infants and young children.
 We’re investigating potential live attenuated ETEC and Shigella vaccines that could be safe, effective, and affordable.

 - ACE527 is an oral, whole-cell ETEC vaccine candidate comprised of three attenuated strains.
-We supported early clinical research on ACE527, and results from these studies were promising.
-We are now assessing the vaccine in combination with a novel mucosal adjuvant (an ingredient added to vaccines to help strengthen the immune response) called double-mutant heat-labile toxin (dmLT), in the effort to further improve its immunogenicity and protective efficacy.
+We previously supported early clinical research on ACE527, including a Phase 1/2b challenge trial of the vaccine given in combination with a novel mucosal adjuvant (an ingredient added to vaccines to help strengthen the immune response) called double-mutant heat-labile toxin (dmLT).
+Results indicated that the ACE527/dmLT combination provided significant protection against diarrhea of any severity and was highly efficacious against severe ETEC diarrhea.
+We are currently engaging with emerging-country manufacturers to further the development of ACE527.

 Killed whole-cell vaccines